 County: Riverside County

-Local Mental Health Director Program Lead

-Name: Matthew Chang, MD.
-Name: David Schoelen

-Telephone Number: 951-358-4501 Telephone Number: 951-955-7106

-E-mail: Matthew.chang@ruhealth.org E-mail: DSchoelen@ruhealth.org

-County Mental Health Mailing Address:

-4095 County Circle Drive Riverside, CA 92503

-I hereby certify that I am the official responsible for the administration of county mental health services in and for said county and that the County has complied with all pertinent regulations and guidelines, laws and statutes of the Mental Health Services Act in preparing and submitting this annual update, including stakeholder participation and nonsupplantation requirements.
+Local Mental Health Director Program Lead Name: Matthew Chang, MD.
+Name: David Schoelen Telephone Number: 951-358-4501 Telephone Number: 951-955-7106 E-mail: Matthew.chang@ruhealth.org E-mail: DSchoelen@ruhealth.org County Mental Health Mailing Address: 4095 County Circle Drive Riverside, CA 92503 I hereby certify that I am the official responsible for the administration of county mental health services in and for said county and that the County has complied with all pertinent regulations and guidelines, laws and statutes of the Mental Health Services Act in preparing and submitting this annual update, including stakeholder participation and nonsupplantation requirements.
 This annual update has been developed with the participation of stakeholders, in accordance with Welfare and Institutions Code Section 5848 and Title 9 of the California Code of Regulations section 3300, Community Planning Process.
 The draft annual update was circulated to representatives of stakeholder interests and any interested party for 30 days for review and comment and a public hearing was held by the local mental health board.
 All input has been considered with adjustments made, as appropriate.
-The annual update and expenditure plan, attached hereto, was adopted by the County

-Board of Supervisors on 08/30/2022

-Mental Health Services Act funds are and will be used section 5891 and Title 9 of the California Code of Reg

-All documents in the attached annual update are true and correct.
+The annual update and expenditure plan, attached hereto, was adopted by the County Board of Supervisors on01/23/2024 Mental Health Services Act funds are and will be use section 5891 and Title 9 of the California Code of Re All documents in the attached annual update are true and correct.
 Matthew Chang, MD.
-2 Chany 5/24/2022

-Local Mental Health Director/Designee (PRINT) Signature Date
+Local Mental Health Director/Designee (PRINT) Signature Date County: Riverside 6/14/2023 Date:

-County: Riverside

-5/24/2022 Date: